 I imagine when a person comes to identify themselves as a Christian there is at some level an acceptance that Christ died for your sins and that you knew you needed to have faith in Him to enter a place called heaven.
 Something that comes less easy to understand is how and why it had to be Christ’s death which opened this freedom for you?
 So if that can be confusing as a Christian just imagine how confusing it can be for someone who knows nothing about Christianity?
 This post concerns the work of Christ.
 This work of Christ is more traditionally known as the Atonement, or for those who prefer the softer breakdown of at-one-ment.

-This post will attempt to briefly introduce some motifs and the historically popular theories of the atonement presented since the early church fathers, and what we as Biblically-faithful Christians can be confident in understanding as far as how Christ’s death repaired our relationship with God.
+This post will attempt to briefly introduce some motifs and the historically popular theories of the atonement presented since the early church fathers, and what we as Biblically-faithful Christians can be confident in understanding for how Christ’s death repaired our relationship with God.
 Before we go there I encourage folks reading this post to first visit the posts on sin and forgiveness, and even the justice post, as I believe these posts lay a sound framework for what will be discussed ahead.

 As with most truths we discover in the New Testament, a foundation for the atonement has already been laid in the Old.
 The idea of atonement, such as the Day of Atonement (what became, in a somewhat mistranslated way, Yom Kippur; more appropriately a day of purgation, “yom hakippurim”), comes to us in the book of Leviticus as God’s prescription to the people of Israel to engage with their covenant fidelity, and more specifically, cleansing the people of their unintentional sins.
-There is an important distinction here because in this process it is the Hebrew people who do the work of the reconcialiation, or at-one-ment God desires.
-Chapter 16 is where we have the offering of sins for the people where two goats are presented as well as a bull.
+There is an important distinction here because in this process it is the Hebrew people who do the work of the reconcialiation, or the at-one-ment which God desires.
+Chapter 16 is where we have the offering of sins for the people where two goats and a bull are presented.
 This is the once-a-year ritual where the High Priest enters God’s sanctuary, the Holy of Holies, making purification of the sanctuary itself, and for the people of Israel.
 The bull is sacrificed for the High Priest and his house, and then, by way of casting lots, one of the goats is sacrificed for the sins of the people of Israel, the other goat, later termed the scapegoat (or goat for Azazel), has the sins of the people placed on itself through a ritual performed by the High Priest, and then that goat is led into the desert, carrying away the sins of the people.
 Both the blood of the bull and goat was sprinkled within the sanctuary to purify the sanctuary as well.

 It is worth mentioning this ritual does appear, at least in the eyes of the Hebrew people, to remove their sins.
 However, it is an annual sacrifice, repeated every year by the High Priest, for the atonement of the people.
 It is also not a replacement for the constant sacrifices which take place throughout the year for Israel’s intentional sins.
-It’s not hard to imagine the great slaughters of animals which took place on a weekly and annual basis via the people of Israel.
-Many in today’s societies would find this sort of sacrifice very appalling and unnecessary.
-While it is sometimes hard to look at ancient cultures without the lens of a 21st century looking glass, a person in the first millennia BC in the Promised Land would see this as relatively normal and fulfilling covenant fidelity to their God.
+It’s not hard to imagine the great slaughter of animals which took place on a weekly and annual basis via the people of Israel.
+Many today would find this sort of sacrifice very appalling and unnecessary.
+While it is sometimes hard to look at ancient cultures through the lens of a 21st century looking glass, a person in the first millennia BC in the Promised Land would see this as relatively normal and fulfilling covenant fidelity to their God.
 Fortunately for all of us today this ancient prescription to the Israelite people was meant to be a picture of how mankind could never fully pay the penalty for sins, as Hebrews reminds us in chapter 10:4 “(F)or it is impossible for the blood of bulls and goats to take away sins.”
 (NRV)

 So why go back this far and bring up what many would see as a rather archaic, disgusting, and even offensive sacrificial system?
-Isn’t this just another one of many early tribal religions trying to appease a blood-thirsty deity who can never be fully be appeased?
+Isn’t this just another one of many early tribal religions trying to appease a blood-thirsty deity who can never fully be appeased?
 Well interestingly no, among a number of reasons this ritual has been presented to the reader is to show that God desires a whole relationship with His people, He sees sin as an abomination which leads to a fracture of that relationship, an abomination worthy of punishment, and which merits a cost (in this case lots of animals which were undoubtedly very valuable for economic reasons among the Hebrew people).
 It is also to inform the reader that the Bible is a progressive revelation, a continuing story of God’s salvific work and faithfulness, culminating in the death and resurrection of Jesus of Nazareth.
 Now for generations the Lord commanded this of the Israelites until when?
 Well, until Messiah came to permanently take the punishment of sin away (Heb 10:12).
 For Christians, this is where Jesus enters into the story.

 So it is with this clarity that we now look to the various historical motifs of how Jesus accomplished this and how he rendered these Old Testament sacrifices instantly and completely void.